NTDLS/TightWiki/README.md

 :boom: Also be sure to check out the screenshots below the feature list...

+:anguished: Its been like a modern retelling of Sisyphus, only this time the stone is RegEx.

 # :astonished: Features (some of them anyway)
 * LGPL license , you can use it for free at home or at your business.
 * Open source, you can make changes, submit fixes or just make suggestions.